Adise211/online-book-shop-backend/README.md

 `$ npm run dev`

-Your server will start on the configured port (default is usually http://localhost:3000).
+Your server will start on the configured port (http://localhost:3030).

 ## 📝 License

-> This project is open source and available under the MIT License.
+This project is open source and available under the MIT License.